 Frequently Asked Questions

-My funding has not been confirmed?
+My funding has not been confirmed.
+What happens now?

 If you've applied for student finance but not yet received your confirmation, you can still enrol on your course.
 However, we will expect you to arrange payment by another method while you wait for confirmation to arrive.
 We will refund any payments that you have made after your student finance has paid its contributions.